janmikulacz/trivis/README.md

 ## About

 TřiVis, named after the Czech word 'tři' (meaning 'three') and the term 'visibility', is a C++ library for computing visibility-related structures in 2D polygonal environments.
-It is based on the triangular expansion algorithm [1,2], which uses preprocessing to convert the input polygonal environment into a triangular mesh, and then traverses the mesh to compute visibility regions, visibility graphs, ray-shooting queries, and other visibility-related structures.
+It is based on the triangular expansion algorithm ([Bungiu et al., 2014](https://arxiv.org/abs/1403.3905); [Xu and Güting, 2015](https://doi.org/10.1007/s10707-014-0213-7)), which uses preprocessing to convert the input polygonal environment into a triangular mesh, and then traverses the mesh to compute visibility regions, visibility graphs, ray-shooting queries, and other visibility-related structures.

 ## Definitions